How To Fund Your Medical Studies Abroad

 You should start your research on available accommodations as soon as you choose or apply to a specific university.

-Being well informed with all options will help you determine the best-suited place for you regarding your study abroad budget.
+Being well-informed about all options will help you determine the best-suited place for you regarding your study abroad budget.

-However, the most common options for international students are university residence, homestays, apartments, student hostels, and hotels.
-The last two are not a good option since the main goal is to save money, not live like a tourist.
+However, the most common options for international students are university residences, homestays, apartments, student hostels, and hotels.
+The last two are not a good option since the main goal is to save money and not live like a tourist.

 The cost of accommodation can vary significantly depending on different countries in Europe.
 So you should ask your university or agency that you apply through for advice.